top of page

 There is something so mysterious about these transitional places where plants and animals of both land and water coincide.
 I am fascinated by the energies that are radiating around these areas so full of life.
 I have been thinking about the way weather patterns change the scene from day to day, season to season while simultaneously representing the Earth’s cycles and seasons of life.

 As I explore and study these different wetland areas, I make small and large-scale drawings and oil paintings.
 I incorporate into my paintings the dried grasses, leaves and seedpods from the plant life that exists here.
 By bringing materials from the earth into my paintings I’m able connect deeper to my experiences within the landscape.
-The colors and tones of the work hold the mood of the landscape captured in each season and help tell the story an ever-changing landscape.
+The colors and tones of the work hold the mood captured in each season to help tell the story an ever-changing landscape.
 I want to bring an awareness and understanding to the importance of protecting our wetlands and the delicate balance of these sacred lands.

 True Remains / Passage of Renewal